 Once you have toggled Plus catalog on, you can then filter more by choosing your preferred genre, audiobook length, and so on.

 I use this search function a lot – not only for Plus books but also for Whispersync audiobooks or new releases.
-It’s very versatile and I have this page set as my Audible bookmark because from here I can do very targeted searches for Romance audiobooks, for short audiobooks, and so on.
+It’s very versatile, and I have this page set as my Audible bookmark because from here, I can do very targeted searches for Romance audiobooks, short audiobooks, and so on.

 Audible Plus vs Premium Plus Conclusion

-I have said in a previous blog post that I had a 12 month subscription to Premium Plus.
+I said in an earlier blog post that I had a 12-month subscription to Premium Plus.
 I had a great time with that!
 I signed up for it when there was a discount and felt I really got a lot for my money.
-That plan recently ran out (or rather, I canceled it before renewal).
+That plan recently ran out (or, rather, I canceled it before renewal).